delicb/dzip/README.md

 Simple solution would be to use some other compression format (and I recommend that), but some systems require zip (e.g. AWS Lambda), hence this tool.

+## Caveats
+Be warned that `dzip` changes some behaviors of normal `zip` util.

+- does not store modification time of files
+- does not preserve permissions or any file attributes.
+  If file does not have exec permission (for user, group or other) it's permission will be stored as 0444.
+If it does have any exec permission, permissions 0555 will be stored.
+With this, upon unzipping, executable files will still be executable, but other permissions will not be transferred, so keep that in mind.
+- does not store any extra attributes
+- no way to specify store-only, `dzip` always does compression
+- potentially other things

 ## Further development
 For now, this works for me.
 Except potential fixes, I do not plan to add more functionality until needed.